Security Services Customer Master Services Agreement

-10.1 SecureWorks Indemnity.
+11.1 SecureWorks Indemnity.
 SecureWorks shall defend, indemnify and hold harmless the Customer Indemnified Parties from any damages, costs and liabilities, expenses (including reasonable and actual attorney’s fees) (“Damages”) actually incurred or finally adjudicated as to any third-party claim or action alleging that the Products, Services or any Customer Reports prepared or produced by SecureWorks and delivered pursuant to this MSA infringe or misappropriate any third party’s patent, copyright, trade secret, or other intellectual property rights enforceable in the country(ies) in which the Products, Services or any Customer Reports are performed or prepared for Customer by SecureWorks (“Indemnified Claims”).
-If an Indemnified Claim under this Section 10.1 occurs, or if SecureWorks determines that an Indemnified Claim is likely to occur, SecureWorks shall, at its option: (A) obtain a right for Customer to continue using such Products, Services or Customer Reports; (B) modify such Products, Services or Customer Reports to make them non-infringing; or (C) replace such Products, Services or Customer Reports with a non-infringing equivalent.
+If an Indemnified Claim under this Section 11.1 occurs, or if SecureWorks determines that an Indemnified Claim is likely to occur, SecureWorks shall, at its option: (A) obtain a right for Customer to continue using such Products, Services or Customer Reports; (B) modify such Products, Services or Customer Reports to make them non-infringing; or (C) replace such Products, Services or Customer Reports with a non-infringing equivalent.
 If (A), (B) or (C) above are not reasonably available, either party may, at its option, terminate this MSA and/or the Service Order and/or SOW and SecureWorks will refund any pre-paid fees on a pro-rata basis for the allegedly infringing Products, Services or Customer Reports that have not been performed or provided.
-Notwithstanding the foregoing, SecureWorks shall have no obligation under this Section 10.1 for any claim resulting or arising from: (A) modifications made to the Products, Services or Customer Reports that were not performed or provided by or on behalf of SecureWorks; or (B) the combination, operation or use by Customer, or anyone acting on Customer’s behalf, of the Products, Services or Customer Reports in connection with a third-party product or service (the combination of which causes the infringement).
+Notwithstanding the foregoing, SecureWorks shall have no obligation under this Section 11.1 for any claim resulting or arising from: (A) modifications made to the Products, Services or Customer Reports that were not performed or provided by or on behalf of SecureWorks; or (B) the combination, operation or use by Customer, or anyone acting on Customer’s behalf, of the Products, Services or Customer Reports in connection with a third-party product or service (the combination of which causes the infringement).

-10.2 Customer Indemnity.
-Customer shall defend, indemnify and hold harmless the SecureWorks Indemnified Parties from any Damages actually incurred or finally adjudicated as to any (i) third-party claim or action alleging that the Customer Data infringes a copyright or misappropriates any trade secrets enforceable in the country(ies) where the Customer Data is accessed, provided to or received by SecureWorks or was improperly provided to SecureWorks in violation of Customer’s privacy policies or applicable laws (or regulations promulgated thereunder), and (ii) claim or action by Customer Affiliates arising from or relating to the Services.
-For the avoidance of doubt, Customer’s indemnity obligations in clause (ii) of this Section 10.2 shall not affect Customer’s rights or remedies under this MSA.
+11.2 Customer Indemnity.
+Customer shall defend, indemnify and hold harmless the SecureWorks Indemnified Parties from any Damages actually incurred or finally adjudicated as to any third party claim, action or allegation (i) that the Customer Data infringes a copyright or misappropriates any trade secrets enforceable in the country(ies) where the Customer Data is accessed, provided to or received by SecureWorks or was improperly provided to SecureWorks in violation of any individual’s rights, Customer’s privacy policies or applicable laws (or regulations promulgated thereunder), (ii) asserting that any action undertaken by SecureWorks in connection with SecureWorks’ performance under this MSA violates law or the rights of a third party, including without limitation claims or allegations related to the decryption, analysis of, collection or transfer of data to SecureWorks, (iii) by Customer Affiliates (other than Signing Customer Affiliate(s)) arising from or relating to the Services, and (iv) arising from a third party’s reliance on a Customer Report, any information therein or any other results or output of the Services.
+For the avoidance of doubt, Customer’s indemnity obligations in clause (ii) of this Section 11.2 shall not affect Customer’s rights or remedies under this MSA.

-10.4 Indemnification Procedures.
+11.4 Indemnification Procedures.
 The Indemnified Party will (i) promptly notify the indemnifying party in writing of any claim, suit or proceeding for which indemnity is claimed, provided that failure to so notify will not remove the indemnifying party’s obligation except to the extent it is prejudiced thereby, and (ii) allow the indemnifying party to solely control the defense of any claim, suit or proceeding and all negotiations for settlement.
 In no event may either party enter into any third-party agreement which would in any manner whatsoever affect the rights of the other party or bind the other party in any manner to such third party, without the prior written consent of the other party.

-This Section 10 states each party’s exclusive remedies for any third-party claim or action, and nothing in this MSA or elsewhere will obligate either party to provide any greater indemnity to the other.
+This Section 11 states each party’s exclusive remedies for any third-party claim or action, and nothing in this MSA or elsewhere will obligate either party to provide any greater indemnity to the other.